teacheredu-euniwell/20241120/README.md

 <summary>__Click here to show the video transcript__</summary>

-Here we'll look at a three- tiered model often depicted as a triangle as one example of how a tiered framework can be used as a schoolwide strategy.
-For instructing all students all students will participate in tier one instruction at this level they'll receive effective differentiated instruction provided by the general classroom teacher as part of an evidence-based Core Curriculum.
+Here we'll look at a three-tiered model often depicted as a triangle as one example of how a tiered framework can be used as a schoolwide strategy for instructing all students.

-The evidence-based instruction offered at this level can be expected to meet the learning needs of 80 to 85% of all students for students who don't respond adequately to Tier 1 instruction.
-More intensive interventions come into play tier 2 interventions build upon the differentiated instruction provided at tier one by offering students more systematic instruction and intervention strategically designed to help them catch up in areas of difficulty.
+All students will participate in tier one instruction.
+At this level, they'll receive effective differentiated instruction provided by the general classroom teacher as part of an evidence-based core curriculum.
+The evidence-based instruction offered at this level can be expected to meet the learning needs of 80 to 85% of all students.
+For students who don't respond adequately to Tier 1 instruction, more intensive interventions come into play.

-These interventions are usually delivered to a small group of students within the general classroom either by the classroom teacher or by another team member supporting the teacher who has also been trained to deliver the interventions tier 2 intervention will be offered to the 15% of students for whom Tier 1 instruction was not sufficiently intensive to meet their specific learning needs.

-But here is a critical point students who receive targeted tier 2 interventions continue to participate in general tier one instruction.
-Tier two interventions do not replace the Core Curriculum they supplement it for example Dennis has been selected to receive tier 2 interventions.
+Tier 2 interventions build upon the differentiated instruction provided at tier one by offering students more systematic instruction and intervention strategically designed to help them catch up in areas of difficulty.
+These interventions are usually delivered to a small group of students within the general classroom either by the classroom teacher or by another team member supporting the teacher who has also been trained to deliver the interventions.
+Tier 2 intervention will be offered to the 15% of students for whom Tier 1 instruction was not sufficiently intensive to meet their specific learning needs.
+But here is a critical point: students who receive targeted tier 2 interventions continue to participate in general tier one instruction.
+Tier two interventions do not replace the core curriculum, they supplement it.

-Based on the results of recent reading fluency data he'll continue to participate in the 90 minutes of core reading instruction that is provided to all students in tier one each day but in addition he'll spend another 30 minutes per day receiving targeted reading instruction at tier 2.
+For example Dennis has been selected to receive tier 2 interventions.
+Based on the results of recent reading fluency data, he'll continue to participate in the 90 minutes of core reading instruction that is provided to all students in tier one each day, but in addition he'll spend another 30 minutes per day receiving targeted reading instruction at tier 2.
+Under RTI, his opportunities for learning and for catching up to his classmates will have been extended.

-Under RTI his opportunities for learning and for catching up to his classmates will have been extended we've saved the most intensive interventions available for the small percentage of students who still lag significantly behind their peers in making academic gains.
+We've saved the most intensive interventions available for the small percentage of students who still lag significantly behind their peers in making academic gains.
 Tier three interventions supplement the previous tiers by providing the most intensive evidence-based interventions to delivered to individual students or in very small groups.

-Again the intensity of instruction at this level increases the size of student groups is reduced and their opportunities for direct instruction extended interventions.

-In tier three may be delivered by an intervention specialist or even a special education teacher but again these interventions supplement the instruction provided at tier one not replace it and students do not have to be identified as disabled in order to receive these interventions.

-Only about 5% of all students will require these intensive tier 3 interventions of these students only a portion may go on to require special ed services
+Again the intensity of instruction at this level increases, the size of student groups is reduced, and their opportunities for direct instruction extended.
+Interventions in tier three may be delivered by an intervention specialist or even a special education teacher, but again, these interventions supplement the instruction provided at tier one, not replace it, and students do not have to be identified as disabled in order to receive these interventions.
+Only about 5% of all students will require these intensive tier 3 interventions.
+Of these students, only a portion may go on to require special ed services.

 </details>